CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (c) Buoys/tags.
 Marker buoys shall be attached to the beginning of each lead and to the back of the crib.
 A staff extending 8 feet above the water with a minimum size flag of 18 inches by 18 inches secured near the top shall be attached to the anchor for the beginning of the lead and a staff extending 8 feet above the water with 2 minimum size flags of 18 inches by 18 inches (double flags) shall be attached to the anchor for the crib.
 The licensee shall affix a metal, numbered tag provided by the Commission to each of the required staffs showing the name and address of the owner or the lessee.
 Licensees shall report a seal that is lost, misplaced or stolen orally within 24 hours of discovery and in writing to the Commission at Northwest Law Enforcement Region within 2 business days.
 Improperly marked or tagged nets shall be subject to confiscation by the Commission.
 Officers authorized to enforce the code and this part may mark trap nets for the purpose of determining the number of trap nets being used by a particular licensee.

-(d) From January 1 through June 15, no part of a trap net may be set within 0.5 miles of Lake Erie shoreline, except between longitudes 80°00" and 80°10" where no part of a trap net may be set within 1.5 miles of the Lake Erie shoreline.
+(d) Restricted period.
+From January 1 through June 15, no part of a trap net may be set within 0.5 miles of Lake Erie shoreline, except between longitudes 80°00" and 80°10" where no part of a trap net may be set within 1.5 miles of the Lake Erie shoreline.
 From June 16 through December 31, no part of a trap net may be set within 1.5 miles of the Lake Erie shoreline.

-(e) Time.
+(f) Time.
 Trap nets may be fished 24 hours a day, but it is unlawful to set or lift them during the period from 30 minutes after sunset to 30 minutes before sunrise.
 Trap nets may be set or fished, or both, from March 1 to November 30.

-(f) Description of trap net.
+(g) Description of trap net.

 (1) In the most general sense, a trap net is a compartmentalized trap, consisting of a lead, heart, tunnel and crib with wings and funnels.
 Fish are entrapped in the crib by swimming along a lead which directs the animal progressively through the heart, tunnel and into the crib.
 The netting and webbing which make up the crib shall be a single sheet external panel, subject to mesh size regulation to allow small, young fish a means of escape.